- Accommodation and Dining

 Service: Municipal rates schedule

-Heavy Equipment services (cat, loader, dump truck, or grader), Municipal roads maintenance, roads dust control (summer), mechanics (I & II), parking garage, warehouse or inventory, preventative maintenance, quarry materials or culverts, walk-in freezer, reservoir, pump house, conveyor and screener, Municipal building maintenance, disposal site or fence, metal and wood scrap yard, sewage lagoon, recycle battery, propane tank or used oil, dock, and environmental programs soil or water quality weekly test samples.
-Information on programs and services, or training contact Foreman or Maintenance: Community & Government Services or Municipal Training Organization
+Heavy equipment services cat, loader, dump truck, or grader, municipal roads maintenance, roads dust control summer, mechanics (I & II), parking garage, warehouse or inventory, preventative maintenance, quarry materials or culverts, walk-in freezer, reservoir, pump house, conveyor and screener, maintenance, disposal site or fence, metal and wood scrap yard, sewage lagoon, recycle battery, propane tank or used oil, dock, and environmental programs on soil or water quality weekly test samples.
+Programs and services, or training contact Hamlet of Chesterfield Inlet Foreman or Maintenance ph: 867-898-9951, or Community & Government Services or Municipal Training Organization

 Network and Telecommunications